-Shops are busy places and injuries often occur when people slip on substances such as fruit or liquid products that have found their way onto the floor.
+Shops are busy places and injuries often occur with slips and trips on substances such as fruit or liquid products that have found their way onto the floor.
 If someone skids on this and hurts themselves, how likely are they to succeed in claiming compensation for their injury?

 Proprietors of shops have a duty, both at common law and under the Occupiers’ Liability Act, to take reasonable steps to keep their premises safe for visitors.
 They cannot, however, be expected to prevent every accident because that would be impossible, and would impose too high a duty on them.